 PCB arrays arrange multiple PCBs on a sub-panel for efficient assembly.
-Choosing the right array configuration directly impacts manufacturing costs—but counter-intuitively, arrays with fewer parts can sometimes yield more total parts per panel.
+Choosing the right array configuration directly impacts manufacturing costs.
+Counter-intuitively, arrays with fewer parts can sometimes yield more total parts per panel.

 When designing arrays, focus on maximizing parts per panel, not arrays per panel.
 You might expect that more parts on the array will equal more parts on the panel, but that's not always true.
 In some cases, an array with fewer parts is more efficient and yields more parts per panel.

 Consider these two array designs: one with 10 parts and another with 9 parts.
 Counter-intuitively, the 9-part array performs better on the same panel size due to more efficient material utilization.
-The 9-part array yields 9 more parts per panel (90 to 99 parts).
-Over a production run, this 10% improvement delivers significant cost savings.
+The 9-part array yields 9 more parts per panel (90 to 99 parts), reducing the panels needed for a given order by about 9%.
+Over a production run, that's significant cost savings.

 Array: